 Alvin joined Watsi on December 29th, 2014.
 Five years ago, Alvin became the 864th member to automatically support a new Watsi patient every month.
-Since then, 5,083 more people have become monthly donors!
-Alvin's most recent donation traveled 8,800 miles to support Sophal, a grandmother from Cambodia, to fund surgery to remove a tumor on her arm.
+Since then, 5,608 more people have become monthly donors!
+Alvin's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.

 Sophal has two sons, five daughters, and ten grandchildren.
 She enjoys cleaning the house, cooking, and taking care of her grandchildren.
 In early January 2019, Sophal started to experience pain in her left shoulder after an accident, and was unable to work or continue with daily activities.
 Her pain persisted, and she visited other hospitals for treatment, but they did not have any success.
 When she arrived, her biopsy results showed that Sophal is likely to have malignant cancer in her arm.
 Sophal will undergo a shoulder disarticulation to remove her arm, which will hopefully limit the spreading of the cancer and relieve her pain.
 Sophal shared, "I hope that my surgery will go well and that afterwards, I will no longer be in anymore pain."